matn7/CS-Notes/src/main/java/spring/spring-reactive.md

     }).subscribe(System.out::println);
 }
 ```
-- Subscriber will receive 1 and error.
+* Subscriber will receive 1 and error.
-"Subscriber will receive 1 and error" is correct because the synchronous sink emits the value 1 but likely encounters an
+* "Subscriber will receive 1 and error", is correct because the synchronous sink emits the value 1 but likely encounters an
 issue before processing the subsequent value, thus leading to an error.
 This illustrates how error handling in reactive
 programming can occur even after some emissions.